 On-Campus Reporting: If a Student Discloses to an Employee

 University employees are responsible for maintaining a safe community for all of our members and, most especially, our students.
 When a student discloses any incident of sexual misconduct to an employee, the employee should take the following steps to support the student and to report to the University.
 [The only employees exempt from this expectation are those who are required by law to maintain confidentiality, including University Counseling Center staff and priests in a pastoral capacity]

 The University process and the criminal justice process are separate and independent courses of action.
 A Complainant who wishes to pursue a criminal complaint is encouraged to make a report to law enforcement.
 Incidents occurring on campus are within the jurisdiction of Villanova University Department of Public Safety.
 Actions occurring off campus are within the jurisdiction of one of several surrounding townships, most of which are listed in Off Campus/Community Resources.
-If the Complainant does not know in which municipality the incident occurred, the Complainant should contact a member of the Sexual Assault Resource Coordinator team, Public Safety or 911 for assistance.
-Upon request, a member of the Sexual Assault Resource Coordinator team or a representative of the Department of Public Safety can accompany a Complainant to the police department with juristiction and assist a Complainant in making a criminal report.
+If the Complainant does not know in which municipality the incident occurred, the Complainant should contact the Sexual Assault Resource Coordinatorr, Public Safety or 911 for assistance.
+Upon request, the Sexual Assault Resource Coordinator on call or a representative of the Department of Public Safety can accompany a Complainant to the police department with jurisdiction and assist a Complainant in making a criminal report.
 Notifying municipal law enforcement will generally result in the Complainant, and in some cases the Respondent, being contacted by a municipal police officer.
 The police will determine if a criminal investigation will occur and if the case will be referred for prosecution.
 Unless there are compelling circumstances, the University will typically not file an independent police report without the consent of the Complainant.